 The Open Air Burning By-Law 2016-0019 has changed in 2016.
 Open air burning is considered to be any fire set outside, other than cooking food on a small confined grill.
-Campfires, brush/branches/stumps, burn barrels and construction site fires are examples of open air burning.
+Campfires larger than two feet by two feet, brush/branches/stumps, burn barrels and construction site fires are examples of open air burning.

 Do you know that Open Air Burning requires a permit from the Fire Chief?

 Permits for Open Air Burning can be obtained from:

 165 The Queensway South, Keswick